Career Services appointments

-What is your dream job?
+- What is your dream job/internship?

-Where would you like to intern?
+- Where would you like to work?

-How much time can you commit to an internship?
+- How much time can you commit to an internship?
 (For-credit internships typically require 12-15 hours per week.)

 Frequently Asked Questions

-Student Services bases many policies and procedures based on professional business etiquette and expectations of a professional work place.
+Career Services bases many policies and procedures based on professional business etiquette and expectations of a professional work place.
 Being prompt to appointments is one of those important expectations.
 Our policy supports that.